 Prior to joining academia, I spent 2½ years working for a leading (now bankrupt) US telecoms research and consulting firm in London following undergraduate studies at Cass Business School and (as an Erasmus student) Complutense de Madrid, Spain.
 I was born in France and speak Algerian Arabic, French and Spanish as well as English.

 Mehdi is a member of the International Business and Enterprise research cluster.

 Areas of expertise:

-- Power in and through multinational enterprises;
+- Identity, language and power in and through multinational enterprises;

 - Postcolonial theory.

 - International Research Mobility Award, LabexMed, Aix-Marseille Université, France, 2016